A binarized-domains arc-consistency algorithm for TCSPs: its computational analysis and its use as a filtering procedure in solution search algorithms: Introduction

 In this work, while we will keep the idea of having an ''origin of the world'' variable, and of binarizing the unary constraints, making the constraints of a $\tcsp$ exclusively binary, we will look at the constraints between the "origin of the world" variable and the other variables, as the (binarized) domains of these other variables.
-With this in mind, we define a notion of arc-consistency for $\tcsps$, which we will refer to as binarized-domains Arc-Consistency, or bdArc-Consistency for short.
-We provide an algorithm achieving bdArc-Consistency for a $\tcsp$, which we will refer to as \mbox{bdAC-3}, for it is an adaptation of Mackworth's \shortcite{Mackworth77a} well-known arc-consistency algorithm \mbox{AC-3}.
-We show that if an $\stp$ is bdArc-Consistent, and its "origin of the world" variable disconnected from none of the other variables, its binarized domains are minimal.
-We provide two polynomial backtrack-free procedures: \begin{enumerate} \item one for the task of getting, from a bdArc-Consistent $\stp$, either that it is inconsistent or, in case of consistency, a bdArc-Consistent $\stp$ refinement whose "origin of the world" variable is disconnected from none of the other variables; \item the other for the task of getting a solution from a bdArc-Consistent $\stp$ whose "origin of the world" variable is disconnected from none of the other variables. \end{enumerate} We then show how to use our results both in a general $\tcsp$ solver and in a $\tcsp$-based job shop scheduler.
-From our work can be extracted a one-to-all all-to-one shortest paths algorithm of an $\BBR$-labelled directed graph.
-Finally, we show that an existing adaptation to $\tcsps$ of Mackworth's \shortcite{Mackworth77a} path-consistency algorithm \mbox{PC-2} is not guaranteed to always terminate, and correct it.
+With this in mind: \begin{enumerate} \item we define a notion of arc-consistency for $\tcsps$, which we will refer to as binarized-domains Arc-Consistency, or bdArc-Consistency for short; \item we provide an algorithm achieving bdArc-Consistency for a $\tcsp$, which we will refer to as \mbox{bdAC-3}, for it is an adaptation of Mackworth's \cite{Mackworth77a} well-known arc-consistency algorithm \mbox{AC-3}; \item we show that if an $\stp$ is bdArc-Consistent, and connected, i.e., its "origin of the world" variable is disconnected from none of the other variables, its binarized domains are minimal; \item we provide two polynomial backtrack-free procedures: \begin{enumerate} \item one for the task of getting a solution from a connected bdArc-Consistent $\stp$; \item the other for the task of getting, from a bdArc-Consistent $\stp$, either that it is inconsistent or, in case of consistency, a connected bdArc-Consistent $\stp$ refinement; \end{enumerate} \item we then show how to use bdArc-Consistency and weak versions of it as filtering procedures of a general $\tcsp$ solver and of a $\tcsp$-based job shop scheduler; \item we also provide experimental evaluations: \begin{enumerate} \item an experimental comparison on randomly gererated $\stps$ of \mbox{bdAC-3} with an existing arc-consistency algorithm, $\acstp$, restricted to $\stps$ \cite{KongLL18a}.
+The swi-prolog source code is included as part of the work: cmp-bdAC1-bdAC3-gSTPs. \item an experimental comparison of three $\tcsp$-based job shop schedulers, two of which use weak versions of \mbox{bdAC-3} (\mbox{wbdAC-3}, weak \mbox{bdAC-3}, and \mbox{lbdAC-3}, loose \mbox{bdAC-3}) as the filtering procedure during the search, the third \cite{SchwalbD97a} a weak version of the path-consistency algorithm \mbox{PC-2}, \mbox{lPC-2} (loose \mbox{PC-2}).
+The one using \mbox{lbdAC-3} performs better than each of the other two.
+We chose \mbox{lPC-2} because empirical comparisons from the literature [Schwalb and Dechter 1997] show that it is the best version of path consistency to use as the filtering procedure of a $\tcsp$.
+The swi-prolog source codes of the three schedulers are also included as part of the work: js-LA-wbdac3, js-LA-lbdac3 and js-LA-lpc2. \item The four swi-prolog source codes added as part of the work include explaining comments, expected to make them easily readable.
+In particular, the source codes can be used to test the three solvers on machines faster than the one used in our experiments.
+This is expected to be a convincing argument for the extension of pure Logic Programming to Constraint Logic Programming over Temporal Domains, as it once was extended to Constraint Logic Programming over Finite Domain.
+Furthermore, available spatial systems and tool boxes implementing existing qualitative spatial calculi, such as the toolbox \mbox{SparQ} in \cite{DyllaFWW06a,WallgrunFWDF06a} and the \mbox{RCC-8} query answering system in \cite{BennettIC98a}, make it possible to have even better extensions of pure Logic Programming, such as Constraint Logic Programming over Spatial and Temporal Domains. \end{enumerate} \item we provide an incremental version of \mbox{bdAC-3}, suggested by the importance of constraint propagation and real-time maintenance of local consistency such as bdArc-consistency for applications such as planning \cite{GhallabA89,GhallabL94a,PlankenWK08a,PlankenWY10a,XuC03a}, for which it is generally not possible to have the constraints all at once, which arrive rather as packs separated in time.
+Real-time maintenance will allow not to postpone the treatment of a newly arrived pack, which is propagated, until bdArc-consistency is reached again, in real time, as it arrives, without waiting for the arrival of future packs, the whole process, thanks to incrementality, without having to redo the work done for the packs arrived before it. \end{enumerate} Additionally: \begin{enumerate} \item we extract from our work a one-to-all all-to-one shortest paths algorithm of an $\BBR$-labeled directed graph, as a generalization of Bellman-Ford-Moore's algorithm \cite{Bellman58a,FordF62a,Moore59a}; \item we provide an adaptation to $\tcsps$ of the other three local consistency algorithms in \cite{Mackworth77a}: the arc-consistency algorithm \mbox{AC-1}, and the path-consistency algorithms \mbox{PC-1} and \mbox{PC-2}; and \item we show that an existing adaptation to $\tcsps$ of \mbox{PC-2} \cite{DechterMP91a,SchwalbD97a} is not correct, as it does not always terminate. \end{enumerate}